To Kill A Mockingbird Chapter Summaries

 15 Mayella Ewell’s testimony reveals her isolation and desperation, painting a tragic picture that elicits sympathy while also exposing the falsehoods of the accusation.

 16 Tom Robinson’s calm, dignified testimony contrasts sharply with the Ewells’ hostility.
-Plus,
+So naturally, his account of helping Mayella with chores becomes a central moment that challenges the town’s narrative.
+But

 18 The prosecution attempts to undermine Tom’s credibility by focusing on his physical disability, a tactic that underscores the dehumanizing nature of the trial.

 20 The verdict is delivered: Tom Robinson is found guilty despite overwhelming evidence of his innocence.
-On the flip side, the chapter ends with a somber reflection on the failure of the legal system to protect the innocent.
-Atticus’s opening statement establishes his commitment to justice, emphasizing that “the truth is a right that must be protected.
+The chapter ends with a somber reflection on the failure of the legal system to protect the innocent.
+Practically speaking,

 23 The chapter concludes with a symbolic scene of a mockingbird—the novel’s central metaphor—representing innocence unjustly harmed.